A step-by-step guide on annulment in the Philippines.

 Keep in mind, though, that typical annulment cases can drag on for one and a half years or more.

-After every detail of the case has been threshed out and all witnesses have given their testimonies.
-The judge’s final decision will be rendered.
-In case either the petitioner or respondent disagrees with the final decision.
-Whether it is granted or denied, there is a 15-day period for a motion for reconsideration that can be filed.
+After thoroughly discussing every detail of the case and receiving testimonies from all witnesses, the judge will render the final decision.
+If either the petitioner or respondent disagrees with the final decision, whether it is granted or denied, there is a 15-day period available to file a motion for reconsideration.

-If everything has been agreed upon, the decision then becomes final after 15 days.
-This will be registered to the Civil Registry of the place of marriage and also in the Civil Registry of the Family Court; which grants the petition of annulment, and will be finally circulated to both parties.
+If both parties reach an agreement, the decision becomes final after 15 days.
+The Civil Registry of the place of marriage and the Civil Registry of the Family Court, which grants the petition of annulment, will register it.
+Both parties will receive the circulated final decision.

-Once the annulment is granted, the Office of the Civil Registrar in the city where the marriage took place will have to annotate the decision of the court so anyone can check if the marriage was truly rendered null and void.
+After the court grants the annulment, the Office of the Civil Registrar in the city where the marriage took place will need to annotate the decision.
+Enabling anyone to verify whether the marriage was genuinely rendered null and void.

-Finally, after a judgment of finality is obtained, the petitioner must also prepare to have the judicial decree registered in the Local Civil Registrar.
-Where the marriage sought to be annulled or nullified was registered.
+Finally, after obtaining a judgment of finality, the petitioner must also prepare to register the judicial decree in the Local Civil Registrar where the marriage sought to be annulled or nullified was registered.

 The cost of annulment in the Philippines

+How much is annulment in the Philippines?
 Cost estimates for annulment in the Philippines range from at least Php250,000.00 to Php 450,000, and sometimes, even higher.
 Atty.
-Macam explains that the range is high especially where are properties are involved.
+Macam explains that the range is high, especially when properties are involved.
 She added,

 “Not to mention custodial disputes or claim for support.
 The cost of annulment or declaration of nullity of marriage varies, depending on several factors.”